taniarascia/taniarascia.com/content/posts/2019-07-30-javascript-mvc-todo-app.md

 }
 ```

-I'll admit this solution is a little messy, because the `temporaryEditValue` variable should technically be in the view as it's view-related state, not the controller, but I just put it together quickly to add that last bit of functionality.
+> I'll admit this solution is a little messy, because the `temporaryEditValue` variable should technically be in the view and not in the controller, as it's view-related state.

-Now we can add these to the `input`.
+Now we can add these to the view's event listeners.
+An `input` event is what gets fired when you type in a `contenteditable` element, and `focusout` fires when you leave a `contenteditable` element.

 <div class="filename">View</div>